SeanFromIT/studentloanbilltracker/USCongress.md

 **<a id="hr214" target="_blank" href="https://www.popvox.com/bills/us/114/hres214">H.Res.
 214 (Resolution supporting efforts to ensure that students have access to debt-free higher education)</a>** -
 Congressional Progressive Caucus' non-binding resolution stating support for debt-free higher education and reducing the burden of existing student loan debt.

-Status: 4/21/2015 - Referred to House Committee on Education and the Workforce.
+Status: 4/21/2015 - Stuck in House Committee on Education and the Workforce.

 **<a id="hr1713" target="_blank" href="https://www.popvox.com/bills/us/114/hr1713">H.R.
 1713 (Student Loan Repayment Assistance Act of 2015)</a>** -
 Provides tax breaks to employers who make (minimum $50) monthly payments towards their employees' student loan debt.
 The payments are excluded from the employees' gross income for federal tax purposes and are capped at $6000/year.
 Also allows for matching deductible employee contributions up to $6000/year and $50k/lifetime.

-Status: 3/26/2015 - Referred to House Committee on Ways and Means.
+Status: 3/26/2015 - Stuck in House Committee on Ways and Means.

 **<a id="hr1434" target="_blank" href="https://www.popvox.com/bills/us/114/hr1434">H.R.
 1434 (Bank on Students Loan Fairness Act)</a>** -